nexcore-222/fun-with-small-projects/README.md

 ### Dinosaur Game
 - A simple clone of the popular Chrome offline dinosaur game.
-- Open `Dinosaur-Game/index.html` in your browser to play.
+- Open `./index.html` in your browser to play.

 ### Flappy Bird
 - A simple clone of the popular Flappy Bird game.
+- Open `./index.html` in your browser to play.

+### Ping-Pong
+- A simple clone of the popular Ping-Pong game.
-- Open `Flappy-Bird/index.html` in your browser to play.
+- Open `./index.html` in your browser to play.

 ## Future Improvements
 - Add sound effects